rafaello7/RubiksCubeSolver/README.md

 The program can be compiled and run under Linux operating system.
 It is compiled using `g++`.

+To run, a computer with at least 6GB RAM is recommended.
+The program can run with less memory, but it will perform poorly.
-To run, a computer with at least 2GB RAM is required.
-But, the program performs a lot of computations.
-The more memory, more processors, the less time the calculations will take.
-4GB RAM is better, 16GB even better.
+Please note that the program performs a lot of computations.
+The more more processors, the less time the calculations will take.

 ## Compilation